Jordan's Tourism Income Declines Amid Regional Conflict

 Date

-(MENAFN- IANS) Amman, Nov 17 (IANS) Jordan's tourism revenue for the first 10 months of this year reached 6.1 billion US dollars, down 4.4 per cent from the same period last year, the state-owned Al Mamlaka TV reported Sunday.
+(MENAFN- IANS) Amman, Nov 18 (IANS) Jordan's tourism revenue for the first 10 months of this year reached $6.1 billion, down 4.4 per cent from the same period last year, the state-owned Al Mamlaka TV reported.

-This decline is attributed to a 6.6-per cent drop in the number of tourists, according to official figures.
+According to official figures, this decline is attributed to a 6.6-per cent drop in the number of tourists, Xinhua news agency reported.

-"The main reason for the decline in tourism is the cancellation of many flights by European airlines to Jordan due to the war in Gaza and Lebanon," Ilham Saeed, an economic news editor and analyst, told Xinhua news agency.
+"The main reason for the decline in tourism is the cancellation of many flights by European airlines to Jordan due to the war in Gaza and Lebanon," Ilham Saeed, an economic news editor and analyst, told Xinhua.

 The regional conditions forced airlines to cancel flights, leading to significant cancellations by tourist groups from Europe, he said.